nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Stage II: Rules for interpreting a book’s contents

 In Stage I we outlined the book strucutre, here we'll interpret its contents or message.
+This stage will help us answer the second basic question (see basic questions section above) What is being said in detail, and how?.

 You cannot begin to deal with terms, propositions, and arguments (logical units or units of thought and knowledge) until you can penetrate beneath the surface of language.
 So long as words, sentences, and paragraphs (grammatical units) are opaque and unanalyzed, they are a barrier to, rather than a medium of, communication.
 You will read words but not receive knowledge.